Our guide to the best TVs for sport covers the full range of brands and tech that contribute to making watching sports

 Whether it’s the Samsung QN90C, which sits at the top of this list, or budget and premium options such as the Hisense U8K and Samsung S95C, respectively, there's sure to be a TV here to help you get your game on.

 Al Griffin, Senior Editor – Home Entertainment

-Not all of the best TVs for sport are high-end, premium displays that would make our best TVs guide.
-Instead, they offer a good overall experience then do a few things well.
-The biggest consideration is motion.
-Whether you enjoy watching football (either kind), baseball, cricket or curling, on-screen images are constantly on-the-go, and the more detail you can see when there’s a lot of motion, the better.
-Or you’ll just be watching a series of blurs dart around the screen.
+In this list you'll see that the best TVs for sport aren't all the most high-end, premium displays that would make our best TVs guide.
+Instead, they offer a great overall experience then do several things well.
+Your prime consideration should be motion.
+Whether you enjoy watching football (either type), baseball, cricket or curling, on-screen images are constantly moving, which means that the more detail you can see when there’s motion, the better.
+Otherwise you’ll be watching lots of blurs dart across the screen.

-Certain TVs are much more accomplished at scanning the picture and adding detail back into blurred motion than others are.
-And it's not just about the motion control, there's also brightness and reflections to consider.
+Some TVs are better at scanning the picture and adding detail back into blurred motion than others.
+But it's not solely about the motion control, you should also consider brightness and reflections.

 If you’re watching sport during the day, you’ll also need to make sure you can see what's going on.
 For that, you’ll need a bright TV that can cut through any reflections from natural light.
 Some TVs that are fantastic for watching movies – especially cheaper OLED TVs – are at their best when you can control the level of lighting, but we'll assume that with sports, you won't always want to do that.